 The benefit for delayed or lost baggage is not seen as often, although this is one of the more common travel mishaps, second only to loss of limb by act of condor, I believe.

-American Express cards do not offer baggage delay coverage, but some cards do offer protection for lost, stolen, or damaged luggage.
+American Express cards do not offer baggage delay coverage, but some cards offer protection for lost, stolen, or damaged luggage.

 I was unaware of these coverages when I absentmindedly left about $1,500 in camera equipment under the seat in front of me a few years ago.
 I didn’t think to look into it when my son left a couple of mp3 players and headphones in the seat pocket this spring, either.